basstian-ai/beta-storefront/README.md

 * `CRYSTALLIZE_TENANT_IDENTIFIER`

-When triggered, it converts `data/dummyProducts.json` into item specification files under `crystallize-import/` and then calls the Crystallize CLI to import them.
+When triggered, it converts `data/dummyProducts.json` into item specification files under `crystallize-import/` and then imports them using `@crystallize/import-utilities`.
+We avoid the legacy CLI to prevent Ink/React issues in CI.

 To run the import:

 * Trigger **Crystallize Import** from the Actions tab
 * Ensure repository secrets are set (`CRYSTALLIZE_ACCESS_TOKEN_ID`, `CRYSTALLIZE_ACCESS_TOKEN_SECRET`, `CRYSTALLIZE_TENANT_IDENTIFIER`)
-* The workflow generates item specs in `crystallize-import/` and imports them
+* The workflow generates item specs in `crystallize-import/` and imports them via `pnpm exec tsx scripts/import-spec.ts`
-* After completion, the items appear in your Crystallize catalogue
+* After completion, the items appear in your Crystallize catalogue's **published** view
-* Re-running the workflow will upsert existing items thanks to `--update`
+* Re-running the workflow will upsert existing items thanks to the import utilities

 Uses `tsx` to run TypeScript scripts in GitHub Actions.